vatesfr/packer-plugin-xenserver/docs/builders/iso/xenserver-iso.html.markdown

   host port.

 * `ssh_key_path` (string) - Path to a private key to use for authenticating with SSH.
-By default this is not set (key-based auth won't be used).
+By default, this is not set (key-based auth won't be used).
   The associated public key is expected to already be configured on the VM being prepared by some other process (kickstart, etc.).

 * `ssh_password` (string) - The password for `ssh_username` to use to
   authenticate with SSH.
-By default this is the empty string.
+By default, this is the empty string.

 * `ssh_port` (integer) - The port that SSH will be listening on in the guest virtual machine.
-By default this is 22.
+By default, this is `22`.

 * `ssh_wait_timeout` (string) - The duration to wait for SSH to become available.
-By default this is "20m", or 20 minutes.
-Note that this should be quite long since the timer begins as soon as the virtual machine is booted.
+By default, this is `20m`, or 20 minutes. **Note**: that this should be quite long since the timer begins as soon as the virtual machine is booted.

 * `tools_iso_name` (string) - The name of the XenServer Tools ISO.
-Defaults to "xs-tools.iso".
+Defaults to `xs-tools.iso`.

 * `vm_description` (string) - The description of the new virtual machine.
-By default this is the empty string.
+By default, this is an empty string.

 * `vm_name` (string) - This is the name of the new virtual machine, without the file extension.
-By default this is "packer-BUILDNAME-TIMESTAMP", where "BUILDNAME" is the name of the build.
+By default, this is `packer-BUILDNAME-TIMESTAMP`, where "BUILDNAME" is the name of the build.

 * `vcpus_max` (integer) - The maximum number of VCPUs for the VM.
-  By default this is 1.
+  By default, this is `1`.

 * `vcpus_atstartup` (integer) - The number of startup VCPUs for the VM.
-  By default this is 1.
+  By default, this is `1`.

 * `vm_memory` (integer) - The size, in megabytes, of the amount of memory to allocate for the VM.
-By default, this is 1024 (1 GB).
+By default, this is `1024` (1 GB).

 * `vm_tags` (array of strings) - A list of tags to add to the VM

 ## Differences with other Packer builders

-Currently the XenServer builder has some quirks when compared with other Packer builders.
+Currently, the XenServer builder has some quirks when compared with other Packer builders.

 The builder currently only works remotely.

 The installer is expected to shut down the VM to indicate that it has completed.
 This is in contrast to other builders, which instead detect completion by a successful SSH connection.
 The reason for this difference is that currently the builder has no way of knowing what the IP address of the VM is without starting it on the HIMN.

 ## Boot Command